 Continuing with our AML/CTF example we are now faced with the following tasks for each core obligation:

 There is no escaping the hard yards to do compliance risk management properly; It takes time, dedication and the appropriate resources.
-Our recent collaboration with LexisNexis to deliver plain English content through the ERM platform is helping organisations to get better at compliance risk management.
+Our recent collaboration with LexisNexis to deliver plain English content through the ERM platform is helping organisations to get better at understanding compliance risk and compliance risk management.